Undergraduate Course Descriptions

 371W.
 Lab II: Cell and Molecular Biology 4 cr.

 This course builds on BIOL 370W through investigative labs in cellular and molecular biology including cell culture, genetic mapping, constructing transgenic organisms, and microscopy of cellular structures.
-Prerequisite: BIOL 370W.
+Prerequisite: C or better in BIOL 370W.
 Laboratory and recitation.

 372W.
 Lab III: Cell and Systems Physiology 4 cr.